AhmedAzzo/shortening/README.md

 ### Additional features:

 The `master` branch contains the latest version of the app.
-However we can do more enhancements to have more scallable application, see them in "".
+However i added more docs about the problem we are solving, the solution we implemented and how we can do more enhancements to have more scallable application, see them in "solution-docs" Folder.

 ## Getting started